gititGoro/linx5bootstrapjekyll/docs/linx5-components-help/RabbitMQ/Functions/RabbitMQReader/Index.md

 -  #### Timeout

-    *(Only shown if [Return option](#returnoptionproperty) is set to "Next messageù or "Next message, else emptyù)*
+    *(Only shown if [Return option](#returnoptionproperty) is set to "Next message or "Next message, else empty)*
      If the queue is empty, the function will keep looking in the queue for new messages until the specified number of milliseconds run out.

 -  #### Message count limit

-    *(Only shown if [Return option](#returnoptionproperty) is set to "List of messagesù or "Loop messagesù)*
+    *(Only shown if [Return option](#returnoptionproperty) is set to "List of messages or "Loop messages)*
      Specifies the maximum number of messages that will be fetched from the queue.
 Use 0 for no limit.